 Following the success of the Report on the Uru or Breadfruit Tree this piece of news will create even more interest in this incredibly versatile tree.
-Uru Beer – the quality & taste have received glowing reports – a beer, well ‘which tastes exactly like a beer should taste’, with a golden colour & a crisp, refreshing taste.
+The quality and taste of Uru Beer have received glowing reports.
+It’s a beer, well which tastes exactly like a beer should taste, with a golden color & a crisp, refreshing taste.

-A Samoan beer producer too is set to launch a beer made from ulu (as the fruit is known there).
-The aim is to initially service the local market but the sights are set on the international demand for boutique beers amongst an increasingly more health conscious market-place – Uru Beer is, after all, gluten-free & low in calories.
+A Samoan beer producer to is set to launch a beer made from ulu (as the fruit is known there).
+The aim is to initially service the local market, but the sights are set on the international demand for boutique beers amongst an increasingly more health conscious market-place.
+Uru Beer is, after all, gluten-free & low in calories.

 Some tasting notes for this local delicacy:

-Pale colour.
-A bubbly head – not the deep frothy head of say a Guinness.
-Poured into a room temperature glass the bubbles gathered on the glass with no sign of lines of small bubbles rising.
+Pale color.
+A bubbly head but not the deep frothy head of say a Guinness.
+Poured into a room temperature glass, the bubbles gathered on the glass with no sign of lines of small bubbles rising.

 Light in the mouth despite being 4.6%.
-A bland vegetal, almost cucumber taste in the front & back palate.
+A bland vegetal, almost cucumber taste on the front & back palate.
 Clean finish.

-An interesting entry in the market & on balance a good effort.
+An interesting entry into the market and on balance a good effort.
 The bubbles are more akin to a soda than a beer, the head needs froth (not bubbles).
 The taste is too light & lacks bite.
 If drinkers are to be weaned off their existing beer preferences more refinement is required to render the difference in taste less dramatic.